Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **Don’t take rest after your first victory because if you fail in second, more lips are waiting to say that your first victory was just luck.** by APJ Abdul Kalam, Former President of India

 - **Live as if you were to die tomorrow.
 Learn as if you were to live forever.** by Mahatma Gandhi, Father of Indian Nation

+- **Imagination is more important than knowledge.** by Albert Einstein

+- **You cannot believe in God until you believe in yourself.** by Swami Vivekananda

+- **Without hurting anybody, we all tend to laugh at others' discomfort.
+When someone slips on a banana skin and falls it's funny.** by Shahrukh Khan

+- **Science is not only a disciple of reason but, also, one of romance and passion.** by Stephen Hawking

+- **The hardest thing when you think about focusing.
+You think focusing is about saying "Yes."
+No. Focusing is about saying "No." And when you say "No," you piss off people.** by Steve Jobs